CliffordAnderson/XQuery4Humanists/02-Exploring-TEI-with-XQuery.md

 local:collect-words("This is a test of the system.")
 ```

-Writing a function in this style is perfectly OK in XQuery, but it's not especially good style.
+Writing a function in this style is perfectly OK in XQuery, but it's not good style.
 We're rebinding `$words` three times.
 (Technically, this is called "shadow binding."
 We're actually creating different variables behind the scenes.)
 From a functional perspective, it gets confusing since variables are not supposed to vary.
 We could rewrite FLWOR expression this as a sequence of nested sub-expressions, but doing so makes our expression hard to read: ```fn:tokenize(fn:lower-case(fn:replace(fn:string-join($words, " "), "[!?.',-]", "")), " ")```

 The XQuery 3.1 Recommendation introduces the 'arrow operator' to avoid writing these kinds of expressions.
 The arrow operator pipes the value of a previous expression as the first argument to another expression.
 So, for example, we could rewrite the expression above like this: